Site Logo

 Types of API Keys

-• Sandbox API Keys: Switch to the Sandbox environment of your ShipEngine dashboard to view your sandbox API keys.
+• Sandbox API Keys: Switch to the Sandbox environment of your ShipStation API dashboard to view your sandbox API keys.
 These are for development and testing purposes.
 Sandbox keys always start with TEST_ to make it obvious whether a key is production or sandbox.
 Read more about our sandbox environment for additional details.

 Multiple API Keys

 You can create any number of either type of key.
 For example, you may want different keys for different environments, or for different geographical regions, or even separate keys for each server.
 It's up to you.
-But regardless of how many keys you have, each type of key has access to all the same data as other keys of that type.
+Regardless of how many keys you have, each type of key has access to all the same data as other keys of that type.

 Keep Your Keys Safe

-• Store your keys in a safe place, such as a credential store or key vault
+• Store your keys in a safe place, such as a credential store or key vault.

-• Don't hard-code API keys in your source code or config files
+• Don't hard-code API keys in your source code or config files.

-• Ensure that your keys are kept out of any version control system, such as GitHub
+• Ensure that your keys are kept out of any version control system, such as GitHub.

 Client-Side Apps & CORS